How to write a marketing head resume?

 3 important rules shall be kept in mind while writing your key skills section:

 Where: Keep the section just below career summary.
-This positioning becomes important because a recruiter barely has 5-7 seconds and the recruiter do not want to scan through an entire resume to find out your skillset.
+This positioning becomes important because a recruiter barely has 5-7 seconds and the recruiter does not want to scan through an entire resume to find out your skillset.
 Correct positioning is as important as correct skills relevant to the marketing industry.

 Let us see some examples of key skills in a marketing head resume:

 Get ready to land some fantastic interviews using the skills mentioned above.
 All these skills are relevant for a Marketing Head job profile.
+It helps if you are aware of latest trends in marketing, like geomarketing strategy, trend analysis, viral marketing, ambassador marketing, voice search optimization, etc. Do ensure that your work-ex is able to validate the same.

 Rest, the skills shall be modified according to the job description mentioned.